Amarsah15/Razorpayclone/README.md

 A fully responsive **Razorpay landing page clone** built using **HTML** and **Tailwind CSS**.
 This project replicates the sleek and modern design of Razorpay's homepage, perfect for honing frontend development skills.

+# Demo

+You can view the live demo of the Weather App [here](https://razorpayclone-tau.vercel.app/).

 ## 🚀 Features

 - 💡 Pixel-perfect Razorpay landing page UI